-I shook my head leaning my elbows on my knees.
+I shook my head, leaning my elbows on my knees.
+Topic closed.

-"How are your panic attacks?" she said quietly, changing the subject.
+"How are your panic attacks?" she asked, changing the subject.
 I suppose the growing hostility in my voice and my obvious tensed posture discomfited her.
 I knew I could be intimidating at times.
 I think that's why my whole damn predicament happened in the first place.